markybuilds/nba-stat-projections/memory-bank/progress.md

 - ✅ WebSocket client for real-time updates
 - ✅ Real-time data hooks and UI components
 - ✅ Toast notifications for updates
+- ✅ Code splitting and lazy loading for performance
+- ✅ Image optimization with Next.js Image component

 ### DevOps